-We’ve listed most of the best attractions included in the London Pass but you can view the full list on the London Pass website.
+We’ve listed most of the best attractions that are included in the London Pass but you can view the full list on the London Pass website.

 Below are the key attractions/highlights that most travelers want to visit.

 - The Tower of London is one of the world’s most famous fortresses, and it’s soaked in bloody history.
 It is also home to the Crown Jewels (which are also on display).
-I HIGHLY recommend getting a free 60-minute tour from the Yeoman Warder (they run every 30 minutes) — they are awesome.
-You do get to skip the ticket line with the London Pass, but the biggest line will be inside for the Crown Jewels exhibit (this line can get super long).
+We HIGHLY recommend getting a free 60-minute tour from the Yeoman Warder (they run every 30 minutes) — they are awesome.
+You do get to skip the ticket line with the London Pass, but the biggest line will be inside for the Crown Jewels exhibit (this line can get super long in the summer).

 - Westminster Abbey — Adult: £22/Child: £9